 neuroscience / neuropathology

-Dr. Signaevsky received his MD in 1993 from the Medical Military Academy in St. Petersburg, Russia.
+Dr. Signaevsky received his MD from the Medical Military Academy in St. Petersburg.
 His medical research passion led to a PhD thesis originated in Erasmus University Rotterdam and defended in Petrov Research Institute of Oncology, St. Petersburg.
-Max continued his research career at the University of British Columbia, Vancouver, Canada.
+Max continued his research career at the University of British Columbia in Vancouver.
 In 2005 he moved to New York and assumed the position of Assistant Professor at SUNY Downstate Medical Center.
 In 2016, Max graduated the Neuropathology training program from the University of British Columbia, followed by a fellowship in Neuropathology of Neurodegenerative diseases.

-In 2016, Max returned to New York where he was a Brain Bank Fellow at Icahn School of Medicine at Mount Sinai.
+In 2016, Max returned to New York to become a Brain Bank Fellow at Icahn School of Medicine at Mount Sinai.
 He is a recipient of the Career Development Award from NIH/NIA (2017).
 Since 2019 he holds an Instructor/Scientist and then an Assistant Professor positions at Icahn School of Medicine at Mount Sinai and NIH NeuroBioBank.
 In 2020, Max completed training at the Bio and Health Technology Entrepreneurship Lab NYC – a “mini-MBA” curriculum geared towards biotechnology and regulatory affairs.

 IGOR YAROSLAVSKY, PHD

 chemistry / nanotechnology

 Dr. Yaroslavsky obtained his Masters in Chemical Engineering in 1980.
 In 1987, he defended his PhD in Applied Sciences, with the PhD thesis: "Hydro thermal crystal growth of the piezoelectric crystals" at the Mendeleev University of Chemical Technology, Moscow.
 He graduated the post-doctoral research program at Crystal Growth and Nuclear Spectroscopy Laboratory at the Hebrew University of Jerusalem, Israel, and subsequently assumed the position of Research Assistant Professor at the same university.
 In 1996 Igor accepted a Research Associate position at Simon Fraser University, British Columbia, where he developed a multi-crystalline thin layer deposition technology for the semiconductor industry.
 In 2002, he joined Northwest Mettech Corporation as a Senior Research Chemical Engineer.
 Igor has authored 32 peer-reviewed publications and holds over 20 US and international patents.